Azores wood pigeon: Ecology

 It is still present on seven islands and extirpated from Flores Island.
 This pigeon shared its habitat with the extinct laurel forest mountain pigeon, or black pigeon (pombo da serra).
 The extinct species was tamer than the Azores wood pigeon.
-However, the species is in danger of disappearing, like the related Madeiran wood pigeon (Columba palumbus maderensis).
+However, the species is in danger of disappearing, like the related Madeiran wood pigeon (C. p. maderensis).

 The Azores wood pigeon is found mainly in wooded areas.
 The largest number of breeding members are found in March.
 Like the other islander race of common wood pigeon and some species of Macaronesian or Pacific Islands wood pigeons, the Azores have a low rate of reproduction, less than the common wood pigeon.
 The Azores wood pigeon lays 1-2 white eggs.

 In 2003, seven of the nine islands of the Azores were surveyed.
 The survey gave density estimates of 14.52 birds/km2 on Terceira and 5.14 birds/km2 on the other six islands.
 Azores wood pigeon densities in the Azores were still much lower than those of the common wood pigeon in mainland Europe.
 Populations in the Azores may now be limited by the availability of breeding habitat and over-winter food supply.
 There are strong differences between wood pigeon abundance on the different islands of the archipelago, notably with densities on the island of Terceira being higher than on any of the other islands.
 In 1905, The German ornithologist Ernst Hartert identified it as a subspecies.

 Azores wood pigeons play an important ecological role; they are the only birds in the area capable of eating the larger native drupes, a laurel forest species, and disperse the seeds.
 Its numbers fell sharply after human colonization of the archipelago and it vanished altogether from some of the islands.
 The major cause of its population decline was habitat loss from forest clearance, but hunting and nest predation by introduced species like rats, were also contributory factors.
 Any intrusion of humans or animals such as dogs and cats can cause great concern in the nesting population.
 The black rat is a species that climbs trees in search of food and assaults birds' nests causing, at least, the abandonment of eggs and ruination of the breeding season.